-Training Tai Chi and Qigong during times of injury, chronic and acute pain offers some unusual benefits.
+Training Tai Chi and Qigong during times of injury, chronic and acute pain can offer some unusual benefits.
 Simply put, pain instructs.
-It’s one of the responses in the body that is not subtle, it hurts and we react to it.
+It's one of the responses in the body that is not subtle, it hurts and we react to it.

 Postural, soft tissue and joint pain forces us to practice Tai Chi and Qigong appropriately and accurately, bringing our focus back to basics, those being posture and awareness.
 Without that focus we could risk injury and a further increase in pain.
 Pain demands our attention, during times of injury recovery it is often important to continue exercising, no matter how gentle or reduced the movements.
 We can adapt our training sessions to centre around pain management, staying safe in an aligned posture and increasing body awareness as we move.

-The sense called proprioception is knowing where parts of your body are in space without using your vision, in terms of movement, position and equilibrium.
-If you close your eyes and somebody bends your finger for you or picks your arm up, you may or may not know how far your finger is bent or where your arm is positioned.
+The sense called proprioception is 'knowing/feeling' where parts of your body are in space without using your vision, in terms of movement, position and equilibrium.
+When your eyes are closed, you may not be able to sense where your arm, hands or feet are positioned.
 Learning the skill or proprioception takes time to develop, and is a very useful tool to have.
 Developing your body sensitivity in your Tai Chi and Qigong practice helps to create an early warning system when something is not right physically in your posture.
 Having the ability to self-correct your alignment without using your eyes is a superb skill to learn.
-It’s a never ending cycle of observation, correction, reflection and awareness.
+It's a never ending cycle of observation, correction, reflection and awareness.

 When you first start out the concentration needed to increase your body awareness can be quite demanding.
 It takes brain power and imagination to internally feel and visualise your physical body as you are moving.
 To develop your awareness skills in your practice, focus on one part of the body at a time for a series of movements.
 It can also be helpful when you are starting out to video yourself to see what areas of your alignment need developing.